 The ECN major studies what motivates and drives decisions for individuals, companies, competitors and authorities, and what determines prices, returns and economic allocations.
 It consists of three mandatory courses, a master thesis, and elective courses that ensure in-depth knowledge and the skills vital for a specific career path.
-The major can be tailored to suit your own interests, and to help students in that process we recommend following one of our three tracks:
+The major can be tailored to suit your own interests, and to help students in that process we have organised our elective courses in three tracks:

 Competition and Business Strategy

 This track is targeted towards students who are interested in the interplay between producers, customers, and competitors – and how that ultimately determine the strategic behaviour of firms.
 The track enables students to analyse specific markets, firms’ strategic and operative decision-making, and the regulation of firms and markets.
 These skills will be valuable in the strategic management of firms, as well as for careers in consultancies, ministries and authorities.
 Topics include law and economics, retailing, outsourcing and industrial organization.

 This track is targeted towards students who are interested in the big trends and the overall economy.
 Students study short-term or long-term performance in aggregate economies and the interaction between real and financial markets.
 The track prepares students for careers in banks and the financial industry, multinational companies, and in ministries, central banks or international organisations.
-Topics include monetary, international, resource and financial economics.
+Topics include monetary, international and financial economics.

-ECN400 Macroeconomic Theory and Policy cover areas such as business cycles, inflation and economic growth in a national and global perspective, including monetary and fiscal policy.
+ECN400 Macroeconomic Theory and Policy which cover areas such as business cycles, inflation and economic growth in a national and global perspective, including monetary and fiscal policy.

-- ECN401 Applied Microeconomic Theory focuses on consumer behaviour and strategic interaction between companies in markets with imperfect competition and on how information and uncertainty affect decision-making.
+ECN401 Applied Microeconomic Theory which focuses on consumer behaviour in markets, the strategic interaction between companies, and how public policy can intervene to improve outcomes.